-Ortho•Bone contains important nutrients for optimal development of bones and teeth.
-It features calcium from microcrystalline hydroxyapatite complex (MCHC); an extract of bovine bone derived from New-Zealand pasture-fed, free-range livestock not subjected to routine antibiotics or rBGH.
-MCHC is a superior form of calcium that is demonstrated to produce smaller harmful calcium spikes than other types of supplemental calcium.
-When combined with a healthy diet and regular exercise, Ortho•Bone may reduce the risk of developing osteoporosis.
+Ortho Bone™ contains important nutrients for optimal development of bones and teeth.
+It features calcium from microcrystalline hydroxyapatite (MCHA) complex; an extract of bovine bone derived from New-Zealand pasture-fed, free-range livestock not subjected to routine antibiotics or rBGH.
+MCHA complex is a superior form of calcium that is demonstrated to produce smaller harmful calcium spikes than other types of supplemental calcium.
+When combined with a healthy diet and regular exercise, Ortho Bone™ may reduce the risk factors of developing osteoporosis.

 *Guaranteed free of bovine spongiform encephalopathy.